Skyline969/MinUI_RG35XXSP_LED_Toggle/README.md

 ## Usage
 Simply run `Toggle Power LED` from the Tools category in MinUI.
 Please note that you will likely need to run this tool again after a MinUI update.

+## Uninstallation
+Run `Toggle Power LED` to turn **off** the LED before removing `Toggle Power LED.pak` from the `Tools/rg35xxplus/` folder on your SD card.
+Failure to do so should not cause issues, but does leave a reference to a nonexistent file in your MinUI boot script which is never a good idea.